lekom/Enceladus/README.md

 # Enceladus

-Enceladus is a Swift-based framework designed to stream cached and network results of a `BaseModel` or `ListModel`, facilitating efficient data retrieval and management by leveraging both local caching mechanisms and network requests.
+Enceladus is a Swift-based framework designed to stream cached and network results of a `BaseModel` or `ListModel`, facilitating efficient data retrieval and management by leveraging both local caching with `SwiftData` and network requests.

 ## Features